-Our Etherton Education Junior Academic course is based at Dean Close School in Cheltenham and is for international students aged 10-12 years.
+Our Junior Academic Course is based at Queen’s College, Taunton in Somerset and is for international students aged 10-12 years.
 It is designed for young students who want to have a great summer school experience, but also want something more than just an ordinary holiday course.

-Students spend 9 hours a week in English classes, 3 hours each in Drama and Maths, and 90 minutes each in Physics, Chemistry, Biology, History, Geography, Art, ICT and Life Skills.
+Students spend nine hours a week in English classes, three hours each in Drama and Maths, and 90 minutes each in Physics, Chemistry, Biology, History, Geography, Art, ICT and Life Skills.
 Students learn English for daily life scenarios – talking about health, asking for directions, and so on.
 The aim of this is to make them as comfortable as possible in adjusting to a new culture.
 The total class time is approximately 25 hours per week.

-Teachers have the opportunity to focus on activity learning, and this is why we bring Life Skill lessons into the timetable.
+Teachers have the opportunity to focus on activity learning, and this is why we bring Life Skills lessons into the timetable.
 Life Skills, ranging from First Aid to basic cooking, are designed to help students prepare for their future education.
-Students receive at least 3 hours of homework a week.
-This will be supervised homework time led by our friendly Student Hosts in a more relaxed environment from a classroom where you can get study support.
+Students receive at least three hours of homework a week.
+This will be supervised homework time led by our friendly Student Hosts in a more relaxed environment from a classroom where they can get study support.

 The recommended minimum English Level is CEFR B1 / IELTS 4.0.